ANALYSIS AND CONTROL OF STRUCTURES

 The student should acquire all those skills which are the basis of a conscious design of masonry buildings subjected to static actions.
 The student will also learn the methodological steps of the vulnerability assessment of existing masonry and reinforced concrete buildings, as well as the most common intervention criteria and the consequent technical solutions for the strengthening of the structural elements.

 The student will govern the procedures ruling current design practice and the structural assessment of existing masonry buildings, through a continuous link between theoretical knowledge and practical applications.
-The student should understand and evaluate in a critical manner the main aspects governing the conception, the design and the execution of a new building, as well as the static assessment of an existing structure.
+The student should understand and evaluate in a critical manner the main aspects governing the design and the execution of a new building, as well as the static assessment of an existing structure.

 Communication skills: The confidence gained through the connection between theoretical knowledge and practical applications, will allow the student to obtain the necessary skills for results presentation, by adopting an appropriate terminology.
 The student will be expected to convey the main topics of the course both in oral and written form.

 The student will be able to design the structural elements of a masonry building.
 The student will be also able to manage the different steps that are necessary for the knowledge of existing masonry and reinforced concrete buildings, for the identification of the most critical aspects of their behavior and for the design of possible interventions.

 Finally, the student will be able to deepen its knowledge on structural design topics through an independent consultation of books and scientific journals, so to effectively face up the working experience or undertake further training courses.

 Course contents summary

 The course deals with the basic principles related to the design of new masonry buildings subjected to static loads, as well as to the assessment of the structural safety of existing masonry and reinforced concrete buildings, by also illustrating the possible strengthening strategies.
 The contents of the course are listed below: